dvsa/appdev-packages/packages/appdev-common/README.md

 ###### Requires manual version bump via the PR

 - Upon merge into `main` branch, the package will be published via a GHA workflow.

+### Developing locally
+To test our your changes before publishing to `npm`, you can use the following command:

+`npm run localLink`

+Then in the project you wish to use this package, run:

+`npm link @dvsa/app-dev-common`

+Once you've completed your local testing and/or to start again from scratch, you can run:
+`npm unlink @dvsa/app-dev-common`